-- 5.25 All schools are open to Secondary FAP allocations regardless of whether a headteacher attends or does not attend the Secondary IYFAP.
-Adopting this principle will contribute to the equity of placements across all schools. - 5.26 Decisions will be made fairly, consistently and transparently in the best interests of the young person's educational needs, the considered allocated school in accordance with relevant legislation and the School Admissions Code. - 5.27 Access to education following Secondary IYFAP allocation is secured within agreed time scales both at the point of entry and exit from provisions.
-This applies not only to mainstream school placements but alternative provision (AP) settings. - 5.28 Decision Making Process
+- 5.24 All schools are open to Secondary FAP allocations regardless of whether a headteacher attends or does not attend the Secondary IYFAP.
+Adopting this principle will contribute to the equity of placements across all schools. - 5.25 Decisions will be made fairly, consistently and transparently in the best interests of the young person's educational needs, the considered allocated school in accordance with relevant legislation and the School Admissions Code. - 5.26 Access to education following Secondary IYFAP allocation is secured within agreed time scales both at the point of entry and exit from provisions.
+This applies not only to mainstream school placements but alternative provision (AP) settings. - 5.27 Decision Making Process

-Request for offer of placement by any admission authority including parental preference schools.
+Request for offer of placement by any admission authority.
 Where no offer is made;

-- a) A long list of four schools based upon distance will then be considered for possible placement.
-Schools who have taken a pupil in the relevant year group at one of the last two meetings will not be considered. - b) Considering the factors noted in 5.24 above, each of these schools have an opportunity to put forward a case for removal.
-A decision will be reached regarding removal, based on a majority vote with a single vote being cast from each of the school representatives present at the meeting. - c) The remaining shortlisted schools will be considered in ranked order and the ranked table to allocate a place with the school highest ranked allocated. - d) Where there are less than 4 schools within point c) above, the next nearest schools will be added to maintain a minimum of four schools on the short list. - 5.29 When making decision panel members should take into account that no school should be asked to take a disproportionate number of pupils who have either been excluded from other schools, or who have been considered at Secondary IYFAP because they are viewed as being hard to place.
-The decision system provides a framework for supporting the equitable distribution of vulnerable learners into provision, with proportionate needs-led weighting criteria. - 5.30 All schools recognise their collective responsibility for all pupils and will work collaboratively to manage pupils with challenging behaviour, involving multi-agency support, accessed where appropriate.
+- a) Consider whether parental preference can be met. - b) Establish an initial long list of 6 schools in distance order who will then be considered for possible placement. - c) Where schools deem it necessary, they may put forward a case for removal from the list based solely on the factors noted in 5.23 above.
+If a case is put forward, panel will consider if placement at an individual school would be inappropriate via a simple majority vote. - d) To maintain a shortlist of 6 schools, the next school on the list The remaining shortlisted schools will be considered in ranked order and the ranked table to allocate a place with the school highest ranked allocated.

+- e) Where there are no schools remaining within point c) above, the next nearest schools that are within 1 hour travel time will be taken based on travel time will additionally be considered at point b) until a single school is identified. - 5.28 When making decision panel members should take into account that no school should be asked to take a disproportionate number of pupils who have either been excluded from other schools, or who have been considered at Secondary IYFAP because they are viewed as being hard to place.
+The decision system provides a framework for supporting the equitable distribution of vulnerable learners into provision, with proportionate needs-led weighting criteria. - 5.29 All schools recognise their collective responsibility for all pupils and will work collaboratively to manage pupils with challenging behaviour, involving multi-agency support, accessed where appropriate.
 All members will work together to secure commitment to the inclusion agenda and to reduce exclusion from schools.